jayenn007/posty2/README.md

 Laravel Crash Course 2020: https://www.youtube.com/watch?v=MFh0Fd7BsjE

-This is not exactly the same, but follows the content in broad strokes
+This is not yet done - I am right in the middle (2-18-2021) Not exactly the same code, but follows the content in broad strokes